ricardolsmendes/ricardolsmendes/README.md

 Hey there,
 I am **Ricardo Mendes**.

 With over 20 years of consulting and software engineering experience across multiple industries, I have developed a passion for data and its potential to drive innovation.
-I now lead teams leveraging cutting-edge technologies to unlock business value from data, chiefly performing customer-facing roles.
+I now lead multidisciplinary teams to unlock business value from data, chiefly performing customer-facing roles.

 My technical background includes:
 - Data and AI solutions architecture in AWS and Google Cloud;
 - Data Governance and Observability implementation;
-- DevOps, DataOps, MLOps, CI/CD, and IaC;
+- DevOps, DataOps, and MLOps;
 - Python and Java programming.

 ---